-Facilitates understanding of generalist practice in microsystems.
-Students conduct a biopsychosocialspiritual assessment, along with a full range of beginning intervention strategies for working with individuals.
-Emphasizes the special problems experienced by populations-at-risk, women, and minorities; the unique skills necessary for goal setting and successful interventions; and the cultural values that influence the development and resolution of psychosocial problems.
-Prerequisite to or concurrent with social work practicum.
+Requires conducting a biopsychosocial-spiritual assessment and developing a full range of beginning intervention strategies for working with individuals.
+Emphasizes special problems experienced in microsystems and at-risk populations, such as women and minorities.
+Focuses on goal-setting, assessment, and successful interventions with attention to cultural values that influence development and resolution of psychosocial problems.
+Four units required beginning with 2021-2022 catalog.
+Prerequisite or concurrent: Social work practicum.